MichaelDuong04/NBA-MVP-Predictor-/README.md

   - Part 3 uses machine learning to predict the MVP winners for each year.
 I prepared the data for machine learning using Ridge Regression and defined an error metric that allowed me to backtest across the dataset.
 I then refined my predictors and utilized a Random             Forest model to make the predictions.

 To run this code, make sure you have access to Jupyter Notebook or Google Colab and import the files into them!
+(P.S.
+Don't worry about the CSVs, they are just to show some of the data sets that are created through the code)